scikit-hep/scikit-hep.github.io/pages/developers/style.md

 can get some very nice linting, including catching some problematic code that otherwise is hard to catch.
-PyLint is generally not a good candidate for pre-commit, since it needs to have your package installed - it is less static of a static check than flake8.
+PyLint is generally not a good candidate for pre-commit, since it needs to have your package installed - it is less static of check than Flake8.
 Here is a suggested pyproject.toml entry to get you started:

 ```toml